Stilram19/piscine-object-module02-UML/README.md

-# Advanced OOP Pescine - Module 02 (UML)
+# Advanced OOP Piscine - Module 02 (UML)

 ![](resources/intro.png)

 ## About

-the third module of the advanced OOP pescine, this module will introduce Universal Modeling Langage.
+the third module of the advanced OOP piscine, this module will introduce Universal Modeling Langage.
 Here is the link to the [subject](https://cdn.intra.42.fr/pdf/pdf/109505/en.subject.pdf)

 ## Installation && Usage